Valchap/cepa/README.md

 └─────────┴───────────┴─────────────┴─────────┘

-A cepa packet can be encapsulated as a payload so that it is sent further by the next cepa node When the destination address is the address of the node, that means it is meant to be the recipient of the packet
+A cepa packet can be encapsulated as a payload so that it is sent further by the next cepa node When the destination address is localhost (127.0.0.1), this mean the cepa packet arrived at it's final destination and can be used by the node (after decryption)
 ```